-- Vault ONLY protects data ‘at rest’, once decrypted play and plugin authors are responsible of avoiding any secrets discolsure, see no_log for details on hiding output.
+- Vault ONLY protects data ‘at rest’.
+Once decrypted, play and plugin authors are responsible for avoiding any secret disclosure, see no_log for details on hiding output.

 To enable this feature, a command line tool, ansible-vault is used to edit files, and a command line flag

 --vault-id is used.
 You can also modify your